GeorgiusBE/CNN-LSTM-stock-trading-model/README.md

 <b> 1.
 Problem Statement </b>

-Using AMD daily stock price data from the past 6 years (from 2017-01-01 and 2024-03-01) to produce a CNN-LSTM based neural network model that can predict daily up-moves of the AMD stock.
+Using AMD daily stock price data between 2017-01-01 and 2024-03-01 to produce a CNN-LSTM based neural network model that can predict daily up-moves of the AMD stock.

 <b> 2.
 Target Variable </b>